Dried Vanilla Pods - Single & Wholesale Bulk Vanilla Beans for Baking & Cooking

 Substitute one teaspoon of vanilla extract with one vanilla pod.
 You can also use whole pods or pods without the seeds to make vanilla sugar that can be used to sweeten lattes and espresso or in cake and cookie recipes.

 How to Store Vanilla Beans?

-Keep your beans fresh by storing them in an air-tight container.
+Keep vanilla beans fresh by putting the beans into a sealable plastic bag and storing them in an air-tight container.
 Keep the container in a cool, dry location away from direct sunlight, heat, and moisture.
 It is best to never refrigerate or freeze vanilla beans, as the cold conditions can lead to moisture, mold, or reduced shelf life.

 What is That White Frosting on the Vanilla Bean?

 Over time, dried vanilla beans can develop natural vanillin crystals that form what looks like a white frosted coating on the bean.
-These crystals indicate that the beans are high in natural vanillin and are of very good quality.
-The crystals are quite edible and very flavorful and do not need to be removed prior to use.
+These white crystals are a sign that the vanilla beans are high in vanillin and are excellent in quality.
+Don't worry about cleaning the bean since these crystals are quite edible and very flavorful and do not need to be removed prior to use.

 How to Make Vanilla Extract

 The ingredients are 3-5 beans, a cup of vodka or alcohol, glass jar or bottle.
 Split the seed pods as described above but do not remove the seeds.
 Put the vanilla beans in the glass jar and cover completely with the vodka or alcohol.
 Make sure the lid is airtight.
 Set aside in a cool dark place for 6-8 weeks.
 Give the jar a good shake once a week.